Khaled-print/MonteCarloOptions/README.md

 ## Overview

 This repository contains a Python-based implementation of a **Monte Carlo Simulation** model for option pricing.
 The model focuses on pricing European Call and Put options using a Monte Carlo method, which simulates the price paths of the underlying asset through a **Geometric Brownian Motion (GBM)**.
 Additionally, the model calculates the option Greeks (Delta, Gamma, Vega, Theta, and Rho), providing a comprehensive view of how various factors affect option prices.
-A newly added feature includes **Break-Even Analysis**, helping to identify the underlying asset price at which the options become profitable.
+A added feature includes **Break-Even Analysis**, helping to identify the underlying asset price at which the options become profitable.

 As part of my own venture into self-teaching Python for the quantitative finance industry, I decided to build this simple options pricer as an intro into stochastic processes, which I wish to delve into post-graduate studies in quantitative finance.
 Until then, here is my take on an options pricer.